Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Reduced and indecomposable rings and some of their algebraic properties

-\end{proof} Next, we address the relationship between polynomials and their corresponding polynomial functions.
+In this subsection we address the relationship between polynomials in one variable and their corresponding polynomial functions.
+More specifically, we want to provide a sufficient condition on the coefficient ring that ensures that polynomial constant functions can only come from constant polynomials.

 If $R$ is a finite ring, then the nonzero polynomial $\prod_{r\in R}(x-r)$ is zero as a function on $R$, so we may restrict our discussion to infinite rings.
 If $D$ is an integral domain, then any nonzero polynomial $f\in D[x]$ can only have finitely many roots; in particular, if $D$ is infinite, then $f$ does not vanish identically on $R$ (as a polynomial function).
-For infinite reduced indecomposable rings, the set of roots of a nonzero polynomial may be infinite (take, for example, the reduced, indecomposable, characteristic zero ring $R=\varmathbb{Z}[t]\bigl/2t\varmathbb{Z}[t]$, and consider the polynomial $\overline{t}(x^{2}+x)\in R[x]$, vanishing at all integers), yet it can never be all of $R$, as the following result shows\footnote{See \cite{Sawin2014} for a general condition, and \cite{VanDobben2017} for a second-order topological proof, which relies on different notions of Noetherianity (whose equivalence depends on \textsf{DC}) and connectedness of the prime spectrum (which depends on \textsf{BPI}).}\!. \begin{theorem} Let $R$ be an infinite, reduced and indecomposable ring, and let $f\in R[x]$.
-If $f(c)=0$ for all $c\in R$, then $f=0$.
+For infinite reduced indecomposable rings, the set of roots of a nonzero polynomial may be infinite (take for instance the reduced indecomposable ring of characteristic zero $R=\Z[t]\bigl/(2t)$ in \Cref{Bpq}, and consider the polynomial $\overline{t}\cdot(x^{2}+x)\in R[x]$, vanishing at all integers), yet it can never be all of $R$, as the following result shows\footnote{See \cite{Sawin2014} for a general condition, and \cite{VanDobben2017} for a second-order topological proof, which relies on different notions of Noetherianity (whose equivalence depends on \textsf{DC}) and connectedness of the prime spectrum (which depends on \textsf{BPI}).}\!.